 Ms. Messenger is admitted to practice in all state and federal courts in Texas, as well as the Colorado District Court and the United States Court of Appeals for the Fifth Circuit.
 She graduated from the University of Maryland University College with a Bachelor of Science in Business Administration and Management.
 Subsequently, she earned her law degree from South Texas College of Law Houston—one of the best law schools in the country for trial advocacy.
-During law school, she served as Associate Editor of the Corporate Counsel Review and as a Member of the Construction Law Journal and Advocate in the Advocacy Program.
+During law school, she served as Associate Editor of the Corporate Counsel Review, Member of the Construction Law Journal and Advocate in the Advocacy Program.

 She was selected by her peers for inclusion in Texas Super Lawyers Rising Stars from 2015 to 2016 and to Lawyers of Distinction.
 She is a member of the American Collectors Association, American Commercial Collectors Association, Houston Bar Association, State Bar of Texas, American Bar Association, National Association of Women Lawyers, and The Federalist Society.

 - South Texas College of Law Houston, Juris Doctor, 2005

 - Graduated sixteenth in class

 - Associate Editor of the Corporate Counsel Review